 The warming of relations between Trump and North Korea’s Kim Jong Un after their previous bellicose exchanges have been lauded internationally.
 Unsurprisingly, Trump – as he is wont – attributed this success to US sanctions and his ‘maximum pressure’ approach.
 North Korea rebutted this claim suggesting it was their leader who actually instigated change between the two countries.

 Regardless of which egotistic leader should be credited for the breakthrough and thawing of relations, Trump’s opportunism appears to be verging on delusions of grandeur as he issues one ultimatum (regarding consequences for Iran,) after the other (imposing sanctions on European companies that do business with Iran following US withdrawal from the accord).
-Kim Jong Un may have blinked when Trump boasted about the size of his red (nuclear) button; however, he should be under no illusion that the Palestinian issue is such that universal focus is unflinching.
+Kim Jong Un may have blinked when Trump boasted about the size of his red (nuclear) button; however, the latter should be under no illusion that the Palestinian issue is such that universal focus is unflinching.

 Anger over what occurred on 14th May is palpable.
 Turkey’s immediate action – in solidarity with the Palestinians – was commendable:

 The country’s Prime Minister, Recep Tayyip Erdogan, was also emphatic when commenting on the US/Israeli collaboration:

 “In recent days, Turkey’s Prime Minister Recep Tayyip Erdogan has been harshly critical of the US decision to move its embassy from Tel Aviv to Jerusalem.
 Erdogan said Monday that the United States’ decision to move its embassy to Jerusalem from Tel Aviv shows that the US prefers “to become part of the problem rather than the solution.”